weatherforce/ipyreact/docs/source/nbextension_trial.md

 ## What is a notebook extension and what is it used for?

 You can consider a notebook extension as a javascript module that will be loaded in notebooks, and or in manager screen.
 The idea is to provide notebook users a way to customize a bit their notebooks by extending them with some custom features, on the front end.
-The javascript module format used is AMD (Asynchronous Module Definition) modules specification provided by RequireJs library.
-So, if you want to use ES6 or JSX or any new kind of Javascript, it needs to be transpiled targeting the AMD module format.
+The JavaScript module format used is AMD (Asynchronous Module Definition) modules specification provided by RequireJs library.
+So, if you want to use ES6 or JSX or any new kind of JavaScript, it needs to be transpiled targeting the AMD module format.
 Keep that in mind if you want to use newer framework, such as React, View or Angular.

->Note: Jupyter developer team also provide what they called server extensions, which is a very cool way to extend notebook server backend, such as connect to webhooks, or provide a small API to another tools that would have the capability of connecting to this API.
+>Note: Jupyter developer team also provide what they called server extensions, which is a very cool way to extend notebook server back end, such as connect to web hooks, or provide a small API to another tools that would have the capability of connecting to this API.

 ## Diving in

 You should have a look at [notebook extension documentation](https://jupyter-notebook.readthedocs.io/en/stable/extending/frontend_extensions.html "jupyter notebook documentation").

-It will provide very useful informations so it is recommended to read that.
+It will provide very useful information so it is recommended to read that.
 Yet, I'll try to show you how you can quickly set up your notebook extension:

 ### main.js